Encoding & Optimization for Multilingual SMS

 GSM-7 vs Unicode (UCS-2)

 The choice between GSM-7 and Unicode encoding has a direct impact on message segmentation, delivery, and billing.
-The following table summarizes the key differences between both encoding standards:
+You see the key differences between the two encoding standards in the table below:

 Encoding TypeCharacter SetMax Characters (Single SMS)Characters per Segment (Concatenated)Common Use Cases